 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— 9 not by works, so that no one can boast.
 10 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.” – Ephesians 2:8-10

-We were created to Love.
-Love one another and Love our Creator.
+We were created to Love – to love one another and Love our Creator.
 The ‘Arts’ are a viable expression of His love “ingrained in us all.”
 They are things that should be encouraged and cherished.
 They can be good works by which we share His Love.

-Before going much further, stop and think about something.
-Who and what has inspired you (especially when you were a teenager)?
+Who and what inspired you (especially when you were a teenager)?
 Was it a parent?
 A neighbor?
 A family member?
 A teacher?
 A coach?
 A musician?
 Alice Cooper?

-The Rock Teen Center gives teenagers access to skilled teachers and mentors that can help them unlock their true potential in many different areas.
-It provides inspiration and motivation helping teens explore their talents, emotions, and passion.
+The Rock Teen Center gives teenagers access to skilled teachers and mentors to help them unlock their true potential in many different areas.
+It inspires teens to explore their talents, emotions, and passion.
 In turn, they safely learn more about themselves.

-What a way to give back and generate awareness of a common need while bringing together the community and supplying teens with an alternative to the world’s negativity and hostility.
+What a way to give back and generate awareness of a common need!
+All while bringing together the community and supplying teens with an alternative to the world’s negativity and hostility.